 For people who move from a technical Clinical Operations job to a leadership one it is often quite unclear how their new role differs from the former one.
 New competencies, new ways of behaviour are needed to lead a Clinical Research team and new expectations are set.
-This two-day course will give you insight in and understanding of your role as a manager.
+This 2-day course will give insight in and understanding of your role as a manager.

 What makes this course unique, compared with other Line Management courses is the individual personal coaching session with the trainer 3 months after the course to ensure you get the most out of this training programme in a way adapted to your situation.